 Erawan National park is known for its seven-tier waterfall and its many caves.
-Most of the levels are easily accessible, but getting all the way to the top takes about an hour to get to the top.
+Most of the waterfall levels are easily accessible, but getting all the way to the top takes about an hour.
 Make sure you bring comfortable shoes and swimwear if you want to jump into the water.
 I’d don’t recommend the hike for those with mobility issues or young children.
 Teenagers should be fine.

 Visit The Flower Market